 Four takeaways on BSA/AML reform under the Anti-Money Laundering Act of 2020

-A little over six months since the passage of the Anti-Money Laundering Act of 2020 (AMLA 2020), part of the massive National Defense Authorization Act (NDAA), the full implications of the legislation are still emerging.
+Since the passage of the Anti-Money Laundering Act of 2020 (AMLA), part of the massive National Defense Authorization Act (NDAA), questions about the full implications of the legislation remain.
 What is clear is that the act broadens the scope of enforcement and reporting requirements.
 As the most significant overhaul of the nation’s bank secrecy and anti-money laundering regime since the USA PATRIOT Act of 2001, the AMLA 2020 represents a significant evolution in financial crimes legislation.

 Among its key provisions, the act:

 - Expands BSA/AML into the trade of antiquities and art

 - Broadens law enforcement subpoena powers

 The goal of BSA/AML reform in the 2021 NDAA

 The key goal of BSA reform under the AMLA 2020 is to allow for more effective efforts in combating financial crimes.
 Under the BSA, financial entities have an obligation to provide government authorities with useful, actionable information.
 Suspicious activity reports (SAR) have been a focus of the original law.